All games will be played by USSSA rules, with the following exceptions:

 - Roster Batting will be allowed during the ENTIRE tournament.
 Conversely, all State and USSSA World Series events will be played by the rule book.
 Regardless of the number of players you have, you will need to announce your line-up format at the pre-game conference with the officials.
 Due to MSP allowing roster batting, for teams that choose to roster bat, there are some additional rules that need to be clarified:

 - Batter: If a batter cannot fulfill her time at bat due to injury or illness, that player will be eliminated from that entire game.
 Her spot will be skipped in the batting order.
-Teams will not be required to take an automatic out UNTIL they drop below 9 players.
+Teams will be required to take an automatic out.

 - Ejections: A player ejection while roster batting will result in the team losing that player for the entire game.
 Her spot in the batting order WILL be an automatic out.